-The Web Apps Restore feature, available on the Backups blade in the Azure Portal, is available only in Standard and Premium modes.
-For information about scaling your app use Standard or Premium mode, see Scale a web app in Azure App Service.
-Note that the Premium mode allows a greater number of daily backups to be performed over the Standard mode.
+Restoring from backups is available to apps running in Standard and Premium tier.
+For information about scaling up your app, see Scale up an app in Azure.
+Premium tier allows a greater number of daily backups to be performed than Standard tier.

-From the main Browse blade of the Azure portal, select Storage Accounts.
+From the main Browse blade of the Azure Portal, select Storage accounts.

 A list of your existing storage accounts will be displayed.